Bed Bug Attorney Servicing Columbia, MD

 Bed bugs can trigger serious health issues, including allergic responses, bacterial infections, and permanent scarring.
 They can also cause major financial losses by infesting and destroying personal property, which must then be replaced – often at great expense to the owner.
 If bed bugs infested your apartment or hotel room in Columbia, Maryland, your landlord, the hotel manager, the property owner, or other parties may be responsible for your financial losses.
 You could be entitled to compensation.

 The Columbia bed bug injury lawyers of Whitney, LLP are here to help.
-We have represented numerous clients against hotels, motels, landlords, and pest control companies, recovering millions of dollars for the victims of negligence.
+We have represented numerous clients against hotels, motels, landlords, and pest control companies, recovering millions of dollars for the victims of negligence involving bed bugs.
 When you need an aggressive, experienced attorney with a proven record in the area of bed bug litigation, turn to the personal injury law firm of Whitney, LLP.
 Contact us online today to set up a free legal consultation, or call our law offices at (410) 583-8000.
+We offer Free Consultations, with no out of pocket fees or expenses.

 What Are Bed Bugs?